Erie Downtown Greening

-The Western Pennsylvania Conservancy has partnered with key partners to plan and plant 165 trees throughout Downtown Erie with more than 150 volunteers to enhance the vitality and environment of the built environment.
+The Western Pennsylvania Conservancy has partnered with key partners to plant 165 trees throughout downtown Erie with more than 150 volunteers to add greenery and enhance the vitality of the built environment.

 Launched by a generous gift from an Erie resident, WPC has been working with the Erie Community Foundation, Erie Downtown Partnership, City of Erie and other community groups and volunteers to restore the urban tree canopy since 2013.